paranext/paranext/README.md

 npm install
 ```

-## To update this extension from the template
+## To update this respository from the template

 This repository is forked from [`paranext`](https://github.com/paranext/paranext), which is periodically updated to reflect changes in [`Platform.Bible`](https://github.com/paranext/paranext-core) that affect white-labeling.
 We recommend you periodically update your repository by merging in the latest `paranext` template updates.